 520 Chestnut Street (Between 5th & 6th St.), Philadelphia, PA | (215) 965-2305

-Independence Hall is the centerpiece of Independence National Historical Park in Philadelphia.
-It is known primarily as the location where both the Declaration of Independence and the United States Constitution were debated and adopted.
+History buffs should place a visit to this landmark at the top of their list of things to do in Philadelphia.
+Independence Hall is the centerpiece of the city's Independence National Historical Park; it is known primarily as the location where both the Declaration of Independence and the United States Constitution were debated and adopted.
 It also houses the Liberty Bell, an iconic symbol of American independence.

 The Constitution Center

 Independence Mall, 525 Arch Street, Philadelphia, PA | (215) 409-6600

 The Constitution Center brings the United States Constitution to life by hosting interactive exhibitions and constitutional conversations; it inspires active citizenship by celebrating the American constitutional tradition.

 222 N 20th St, Philadelphia, PA | (215) 448-1200

 The Franklin Institute is one of the oldest centers of science education and development in the United States, dating back to 1824.
 It also houses the Benjamin Franklin National Memorial.
 There are many exciting things to do and explore here for visitors of all ages; whether you're in town for a weekend or a longer vacation, be sure to spend time here.

 2600 Benjamin Franklin Parkway, Philadelphia, PA | (215) 763-8100

 Located at the west end of the city's Benjamin Franklin Parkway, the Philadelphia Museum of Art is one of the largest art museums in the United States.
 It has collections of more than 227,000 objects, including European and American paintings, prints, drawings, and decorative arts.